adam-r-kowalski/atom/README.md

 You should NOT be using this in production yet.
 However, code in the examples folder should compile and run.

-### Your first Wave program
+### Your first Atom program

-Wave has a straightforward syntax that is easy to read and write.
+Atom has a straightforward syntax that is easy to read and write.
-Here is a simple Wave program that defines a function to calculate the square of a number:
+Here is a simple Atom program that defines a function to calculate the square of a number:

 ```atom
 fn square(x: i32) -> i32 {